MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/renew-your-subscription.md

     You can turn off **Recurring billing** by switching the toggle to **Off**.

     > [!NOTE]
     >  You can only change the **Recurring billing** setting for active subscriptions.
-If your subscription has already expired or is disabled, you will need to [reactivate it](reactivate-your-subscription.md) before you can turn **Recurring billing** on or off. >  When **Recurring billing** is turned off, the subscription isn't cancelled right away.
+If your subscription has already expired or is disabled, you will need to [reactivate it](reactivate-your-subscription.md) before you can turn **Recurring billing** on or off.
+    >  When **Recurring billing** is turned off, the subscription isn't cancelled right away.
 It remains active until it expires.
-You can view the expiration date on the subscription card, as shown below. >  To learn how to cancel the subscription right away, see [Cancel my subscription](cancel-your-subscription.md).
+You can view the expiration date on the subscription card, as shown below.
+    >  To learn how to cancel the subscription right away, see [Cancel my subscription](cancel-your-subscription.md).

-## See also
+## Related topics
 <a name="BKMK_Renew"> </a>

 [Reactivate your subscription](reactivate-your-subscription.md)